What is a peripheral angiogram?

 What happens after the peripheral angiogram?

-- You will go to a recovery room for 6 to 8 hours.
+- You will go to a recovery room for a few hours.

 - To prevent bleeding, the nurse will put pressure on the puncture site.
 After about 45 minutes, the nurse will remove the pressure and check for bleeding.